 What is Staff Augmentation?

-As a result, staff augmentation projects can be short-term.
-Or can extend into a multi-year collaboration.
-Depending on the partner you choose to work with, they may be flexible when it comes to project duration and resource re-allocation if need be.
+As a result, staff augmentation projects can be either short-term or long-term collaborations, depending on the partner you choose to work with.
+They may also be flexible in terms of project duration and resource re-allocation if necessary.

-At We As Web, we have designed our Team Augmentation offering as a flexibility-first service.
-Whether you need one developer or an entire team, we work with each client to accommodate their specific needs.
-Want your developers to join you in your office during critical moments in the project’s life-cycle?
-We’re fine with that!
+At We As Web, we have designed our Team Augmentation offering as a service that prioritizes flexibility.
+Whether you require a single developer or an entire team, we collaborate with each client to accommodate their specific needs.

 What is Project Outsourcing?

-You can create a cross-functional team of experts.
-Either by using core skills from multiple partners.
-Or by employing a bigger development agency that can cover all needed roles, from business analysts and project managers, to developers and engineers, testers or designers.
+It is worth noting that multiple third parties can be engaged to foster the core expertise of each partner.
+Allowing you to create a cross-functional team of experts by using essential skills from multiple partners or by hiring a larger development agency that can cover all necessary roles, from business analysts and project managers to developers, engineers, testers, or designers.

-Project outsourcing helps you foster the knowledge of remote experts to bring your project to life.
-As opposed to staff augmentation, where remote developers are brought in for a helping hand, in project outsourcing the tech partner has a leading role in designing and implementing your project's roadmap.
+Project outsourcing allows you to leverage the knowledge of remote experts to bring your project to life.
+In contrast to staff augmentation, where remote developers are brought in to provide a helping hand, in project outsourcing, the tech partner plays a leading role in designing and implementing your project's roadmap.

-All in all, what staff augmentation and project outsourcing help you achieve is access to all the relevant resources that bring you closer to your business goals.
+Ultimately, staff augmentation and project outsourcing enable you to access all the relevant resources that can help you achieve your business goals.

 Pros and Cons of Staff Augmentation

-While hiring a single individual to work for you can be cost effective, if your projects take longer than usual, it may become expensive.
-The cost of augmented staff can be perceived as higher per hour than that of as tandard employee.
-However, with this model, the cost of employee retention (salary increases, bonuses, company benefits), salary and taxes or office space is passed on to the partner company.
+While hiring an individual can be cost-effective, if your projects take longer than usual, it can become expensive.
+The cost of augmented staff may be perceived as higher per hour than that of a standard employee, but the model passes on the cost of employee retention (such as salary increases, bonuses, company benefits), salary and taxes, or office space to the partner company.

-While long-term staff augmentation projects can happen, be mindful of turnover risks.
-One way to mitigate this risk is to work with an agency can easily bring in a new person from their larger pool of employees.
-And the specific project knowledge will already be in-house.
-While when working with freelancers, the process can go back to square one.
+One way to mitigate this risk is to work with an agency that can easily bring in a new person from their larger pool of employees, with in-house knowledge of the specific project.
+Working with freelancers, on the other hand, can reset the process back to square one.